DomBom16/zenif/docs/modules/cli.md

 - Error messages from the schema validation are displayed inline to the right of the users cursor.

 For more detailed information on creating and using schemas, please refer to the `schema.md` documentation.

-By using these features of the Zenif CLI module, you can create command-line applications with intuitive argument parsing, interactive prompts, and robust input validation.
-This allows for more user-friendly, flexible, and reliable command-line interfaces in your Python projects.